admbtski/miglee/apps/api/CHECKIN_COMPLETE_DOCUMENTATION.md

 **Flow**:
 1. User navigates to event page
-2. Sees "I'm at the event!" button
+2. Sees "I'm at the event!" button (always visible if method enabled and not used)
 3. Clicks button → mutation: `checkInSelf(eventId)`
 4. Status updates to checked in
-5. Can remove check-in by clicking "Remove my check-in"
+5. Can remove check-in by clicking "Remove my check-in" (only removes SELF_MANUAL method)

+**Note**: Button is visible even if user is already checked in via other methods (e.g., MODERATOR_PANEL).
+This allows users to independently confirm their presence using all available methods.

 **Backend**:
 ```graphql